Foundation Updates & Grants

 • Affordable co-housing models for individuals and families

-• Employer-partnered day programs that create inclusive job opportunities
+• Accessible day programs and inclusive job opportunities

 • Cross-sector collaborations between public, private, and nonprofit organizations

-• Collaborative: That’s why your work includes collaborating with strategic public partners—such as local governments, housing authorities, and school districts—whenever possible to create real, community-wide change.
-Proposals are encouraged to highlight the partnerships in place across all nonprofits, schools, city agencies, or employers—to make your impact stronger.
+• Collaborative: That’s why your work includes collaborating with strategic public partners such as local governments, housing authorities, and school district whenever possible to create real, community-wide change.
+Proposals are encouraged to highlight the partnerships in place across all nonprofits, schools, city agencies, or employers.

-• Innovative & Scalable: You have a bold, creative model that’s not only effective now—but has the potential to grow, be replicated in other communities, adapt to changing needs, and deliver lasting, system-level change.
+• Innovative & Scalable: You have a bold, creative model that has the potential to grow, be replicated in other communities, and adapt to changing needs and requirements.

 Proposals must be submitted through the current grant program only.